AndrewXu55/AndrewXu55/README.md

 <h3 align="left">🧑🏻‍💻 About Me</h3>

 Welcome to my page!
 I'm Andrew Xu from Rockville, Maryland.
 I am currently an undergraduate at the University of Maryland, College Park studying a Double Major of Computer Science and Economics with a minor in Robotics and Autonomous Systems.
 In this GitHub, you'll find projects I worked on that show my various skills.
-Feel free to reach out by 📞 **phone:** <a href="tel:+12407893987">(240) 789-3987</a> or  ✉️ **email:** <a href="andyxu55@terpmail.umd.edu">andyxu55@terpmail.umd.edu</a> if you have any questions.

 ### ❗️ Facts about Me